COVID-19 Frequently Asked Questions

-A. Routine screening mammograms resumed in May at both our Buffalo and Monticello clinics.
+A. Routine screening mammograms have resumed at both our Buffalo and Monticello clinics.
 Diagnostic mammograms are being performed at our Buffalo Clinic.
 Call us if you have questions.

 Q. Is your Urgent Care still open?

 Q. Am I able to have my Medical Wellness Visit?

 A. Yes, at this time you may have your Medicare Wellness Visit done through a scheduled video visit or in-person visit.

 Q. When are you going to be open evenings again?

 Q. I’m due for my annual physical, can I be seen for that right now?

-A. Our goal these past several months was to keep patients who were due for preventative visits at home to avoid community spread of COVID-19.
-We resumed scheduling preventative visits like these on June 1.
+A. For many months, our goal was to keep patients who were due for preventative visits at home to avoid community spread of COVID-19.
+We have since resumed scheduling preventative visits.

 Q. What if I’m unable to pay my bill due to temporary loss of income?